 1950 - 918 Eastern Avenue, Rocky Mount NC.
 Sold in 1989 to Steven Powell.
 Sold in 2021 to A Fresh New Start.
 Top photo by Lawrence Auld.

 1950 - The Edward T. and Alta Stringham House, 7 Mount Bolus Road, Chapel Hill NC.
 Purchased from Taylor-Made Homes of Greensboro.
 Jim Webb designed an addition in 1950, which was built.
 Sold in 1996 to James and Edith McEntyre.
 Landscape architect David Swanson bought and disassembled the Lustron in June 1997 with assistance from Charlie Kahn.
 A new house was later built on the lot.
 About five years later Swanson sold the Lustron, as parts, to Gary Ace and Luna Mountainsea.
-As of 2022, they have the building stored in a trailer and for sale.
-Contact us for details.
+Sold in 2023 to Mark Seibel who is reconstructing it on his property in Clayton, where he hopes to add more Lustrons.